 An early growth analysis by Hanchet & Uozumi (1996) indicated female southern blue whiting attain a slightly larger average maximum size than males although growth rates for both sexes were similar.
 Growth slows down after five years and virtually ceases after ten years.
-Ages have been validated up to at least 15 years by following strong year classes, but ring counts from otoliths suggest individual fish may reach 25 years (Hanchet & Uozumi 1996).
+Ages have been validated up to about 15 years by following strong year classes, but ring counts from otoliths suggest individual fish may reach 25 years (Hanchet & Uozumi 1996).

-An important feature of the biology of southern blue whiting is very high recruitment variability and associated density dependent growth (Hanchet et al. 2003).
-For example, the very strong 1991 year class on the Campbell Island Rise grew at a much slower rate (smaller length and weight at age) than previous year classes (see Figure 4).
-A similar large reduction in growth rate occurred on the Bounty Plateau with the strong 2002 year class (Figure 5), with the subsequent two year classes also growing at a similar slower rate.
-For this reason, mean length-at-age is input into the assessment models as a year specific matrix of lengths-at-age rather than a vector of length-at-age based on the von Bertalanffy growth parameters.
+An important feature of the known population dynamics of southern blue whiting is very high recruitment variability and associated density dependent growth (Hanchet et al. 2003).
+For example, the very strong 1991 year class on the Campbell Island Rise grew at a much slower rate (smaller length and weight at age) than previous year classes (see Figure 6).
+A similar large reduction in growth rate occurred on the Bounty Plateau with the strong 2002 year class (Figure 7), with the subsequent two year classes also growing at a slower rate.
+For this reason, mean length-at-age is input into the assessment models as a year specific matrix of lengths-at-age rather than length-at-age based on constant von Bertalanffy growth parameters.

 Mean length-at-age estimates for each area (based directly on the annual age-length key) were derived by Hanchet et al. (2003).
-These estimates have been updated and recalculated from fishery compositional data described under section 5 using NIWA catch-at-age software (Bull & Dunn 2002).
-In this approach the raw age-length key data are scaled up so that the mean length-at-age for the plus group is based on the scaled length frequency distribution of fish in the plus group.
-The results are presented in Figure 4 and Figure 5 for the Campbell Island Rise and the Bounty Plateau, respectively.
+These estimates have been updated and recalculated from fishery compositional data (described in Section 5 of this report) using NIWA catch-at-age software (Bull & Dunn 2002).
+In this approach, the raw age-length key data are scaled up so that the mean length-at-age for the plus group is based on the scaled length frequency distribution of fish in the plus group.
+The results are presented in Figure 6 and Figure 7 for the Campbell Island Rise and the Bounty Plateau, respectively.
+There is some evidence of a long-term decline in size at age across ages on the Campbell Island Rise.
+Few otoliths have been collected for aging from the Bounty Plateau in recent years.